juandarr/todo-react-django/DEPLOYMENT_GUIDE.md

 git clone <your-repository-url> . # Clone into the current directory
 ```

+Once the repository has been cloned, checkout to the `production` branch with `git checkout production`.

 ### 2.2.
 Create Python Virtual Environment

+Python 3.12.3 works with current dependencies.
+In case the installed Python is above/below it, install Python 3.12 via `sudo apt install python3.12 python3.12-venv` or using the `pyenv` package: `pyenv install 3.12.3`.
+Then use the correct version of Python you want to virtualize (Python3 in this case).

 ```bash
 python3 -m venv venv